New ISF (10+2) Rule May Be Coming in May

 Given the fast-paced nature of the logistics and supply chain sectors, it can be challenging at times to keep an eye on every single thing that is happening at any given time.

-Today, that thing, for me is the Import Security Filing (ISF), which is also commonly known as 10+2.
+Today, that thing, for many, is the Import Security Filing (ISF), which is also commonly known as 10+2.

 10+2 requires importers and carriers to electronically submit additional information on cargo at least 24 hours before ocean freight is loaded onto a vessel bound for the U.S.